Emergency Services and medical providers

 Box jellyfish

-East Arnhem Land has its fair share of creepy crawlies including mosquitoes and other biting insects, spiders and snakes.
+East Arnhem Land has its fair share of creepy crawlies including spiders and snakes.
 If walking, keep to clearly marked paths, wear protective clothing and sturdy shoes.
 When camping, keep your tent zipped and tap your shoes out before putting them on.
-Mosquitoes are most present at dawn and dusk, so cover up with long pants and sleeves, and use a reliable repellent or mosquito coils.

 Emergencies